moby/moby/docs/sources/reference/builder.md

 ## LABEL
    LABEL <key>=<value> <key>=<value> <key>=<value> ...

- --The `LABEL` instruction allows you to describe the image your `Dockerfile` is building. `LABEL` is specified as name value pairs.
+The `LABEL` instruction allows you to add meta-data to the image your `Dockerfile` is building. `LABEL` is specified as name value pairs.
 This data can be retrieved using the `docker inspect` command

-    LABEL Description="This image is used to start the foobar executable" Vendor="ACME Products" LABEL Version="1.0"
+    LABEL com.example.label-without-value
+    LABEL com.example.label-with-value="foo"
+    LABEL version="1.0"
+    LABEL description="This my ACME image" vendor="ACME Products"

+As illustrated above, the `LABEL` instruction allows for multiple labels to be set at one time.
+Like command line parsing, quotes and backslashes can be used to include spaces within values.

+For example:

+    LABEL description="This text illustrates \
+    that label-values can span multiple lines."

 ## EXPOSE